-A quick walk the other morning confirmed the pending arrival of fall.
-Between the juxtaposition of the red sky, brisk breeze and the random leaves drifting down, change is imminent.
+I love walking through the colorful leaves on the ground.
+A quick stroll this morning confirmed the pending arrival of the fall.
+Between the juxtaposition of the red sky, brisk breeze, and the random leaves drifting down, change is imminent.

-In thinking about the “fallen” in life, we often correlate that word with a negative undertone.
-We use statements such as “the mighty have fallen”, or view the fallen as those who have stumbled, backslid from Grace or are no longer with us as they served country or community.
-These examples are real, but our expansion of the association covers many less critical areas of life where we apply the attachment to letting go of things as a negative or painful experience.
+We often correlate the word “fallen” with a negative undertone.
+We may say “the mighty have fallen,” or depict those who have stumbled, backslid, or are no longer with us.
+While these examples are real, expansion of the word covers many other areas of life and does not always have to be viewed as a painful experience.

-What came to me was an invitation to view the fallen leaves on the ground, not as something of value the tree had lost, but part of the natural process the tree undergoes to produce new fruit.
+What came to me was an invitation to view the leaves on the ground, not as something of value the tree had lost, but part of the natural process the tree undergoes to produce new, and possibly better, fruit.

-The tree and leaves serve one another in synergy and splendor.
-The tree through its’ roots provides nourishment for the buds to grow.
-However, for the tree to continue to flourish and deliver lasting shade, future homes for birds and animals, and grow its root system stronger during the lean, stark winter season – it must let go of the leaves that have come full circle in their life cycle.
+The tree, through its’ roots, provides nourishment for new buds to grow.
+The leaves deliver shade and homes for birds and animals.
+However, for the tree to continue to flourish and protect its root system during the lean, stark winter season, it must let go of the leaves that have come full circle in their life cycle.

-What are the leaves in our lives that we cling to such as the thoughts and beliefs that no longer serve us?
-Perhaps some of our leaves do still appear to have a purpose or are just too beautiful to think of parting with.
-Yet in sustaining them we limit our future growth and continuity because we cannot let them go.
-Even the most cherished may have come to a place where regrowth cannot occur as long as they remain.
+What are the leaves in our lives that we cling to?
+The thoughts and beliefs that no longer serve us?
+Maybe they appear to still have a purpose or are just too beautiful to think of parting with.
+Yet, in sustaining them, we limit our future growth.

-Places, things, relationships, titles, careers, perceptions, and even principles if not fully aware of why we believe in what we think, are all terrific examples of losses that may very well invite expansion as they make space for growth.
-Asking ourselves to think about them in a new, inquisitive light may be all we need to realize the gift of the season of change.
+Places, things, relationships, titles, careers, perceptions, and even principles are all examples of things we hold tightly to that may inhibit expansion.
+As we let them go, we make space for possibility, new ways of thinking, and experiences that may be a crucial part of our life curriculum.
+Seeing them in a new, inquisitive light may be all we need to realize the gift of the season of change.

 Not everything that has fallen is meant to be picked back up.